 In a traditional merger, a company may acquire another that is in a similar or complementary business in order to expand its footprint or reduce competition.
 A “reverse merger” works quite differently, and investors are eyeing the assets of a private company.

 A reverse merger can also act as a sort of back door in.
 It can also be a way for companies to eschew the IPO process, or for foreign-based companies to access U.S. capital markets quickly.

 What Is Investors’ Motivation?

 Investors may purchase units or shares in a shell company, hoping their investment will increase once a target company is chosen and acquired.
 This can be good for values of stocks when companies merge, netting those investors a profit.

-In other cases, investors may own stock in a publicly traded company that is not doing well and is using a reverse merger to boost shares for shareholders through the acquisition of a new company.
+In other cases, investors may own stock in a publicly traded company that is not doing well and is using a reverse merger to boost share values for shareholders through the acquisition of a new company.